ForgeXYZ/Arnold-For-Blender/README.md

 ### Installation
 #### Windows
-- Download the Repo, it includes a custom Arnold SDK containg the display driver, and adjustments to the SDK make it work
+- Download the Repo, it includes a custom arnold SDK file and a display driver
 - Add environment variable to "PATH" -> `path\to\blender\2.79\scripts\modules\Arnold-5.1.1.0-windows\bin`
   ##### If you don't know how to set environment variables in Windows:
   - In Search, search for and then select: System (Control Panel)